ImagicalMine/ImagicalMine/README.md

 ## Can I help out the team and contribute to ImagicalMine?

 Why not?
 We're always looking for developers to help out with the project!
 Make sure you check out the [Contributing Guidelines](https://github.com/ImagicalCorp/ImagicalMine/blob/master/CONTRIBUTING.md) first though.
+You can also [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=payment%40imagicalcorp%2eml&lc=AU&item_name=Imagical%20Corporation&currency_code=AUD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted) to the project to help us keep it running.

 ## Can I join the community of ImagicalMine?